Greginkansas/-openhab-openhab1wiki/Wemo-Binding.md

     wemo="<friendlyName>"

 The friendlyName is given to your device during initial setup with your Android or IOS device.
-If not sure about the friendlyNames of your devices, take a look in your openhab.log.
+You can find the friendlyNames of your devices in your openhab.log.
 The discovered devices are listed.

 Examples, how to configure your items in your items file: